Frequently Asked Questions

 Our repertoire is diverse.
 We play pop, traditional folk songs, jazz, rock, marches, musical theatre songs and classical music of all sorts.
 There is something for everyone!

 Yes, we have several members that participate in more than one concert band at the same level or even more than one level.
-Symphonic Band is considered another level of concert band for this purpose.
+See the Join Us webpage for details of the various band classes.

-If you have never played music before, or have minimal exposure to music, you are welcome to register for our Beginner I class.
+If you have never played music before, or have minimal exposure to music, you are welcome to register for a Beginner / Green Band class.

-If you have played music before and have experience playing intermediate to advanced concert band music, you can contact Donna Dupuy, Head of Education before submitting your registration form.
-This will help determine your playing ability and so help you select the appropriate level of class.
+If you have played music before and have experience playing intermediate to advanced concert band music, you can review the class descriptions via the Join Us webpage or Contact Us.
+This will help us determine your playing ability and so help you select the appropriate level of class.

 All classes are held at 662 Victoria Park Ave (North-West corner of Victoria Park and Danforth Ave) immediately south of the Victoria Park subway and bus TTC station.